Last Updated on

 Before making your purchase always check the manufacturer’s usage guidance and do not hesitate to contact them if you have any questions over the suitability of their product for your desired usage.

-Fire retardant paint could not only save your home, it could also save your life - giving you valuable extra escape time and maintaining structural integrity.
+Fire retardant paint could not only save your home, but it could also save your life -- giving you valuable extra escape time and maintaining structural integrity.

-Combining a fire retardant base coat with Thermoguard Wallcoat Smoke and Flame Retardant Top Coat is one of the simplest and most effective ways that I recommend to protect interior walls and ceilings in the event of a fire.
+Combining a fire retardant base coat with Thermoguard Flame Retardant Top Coat is one of the simplest and most effective ways that I recommend to protect interior walls and ceilings in the event of a fire.